gjacek/10des/doc/api-plan.md

 ## 3. Authentication and Authorization

+- **Mechanism**:
-- **Mechanism**: JWT (JSON Web Tokens) using Django REST Framework's JWT addon or djangorestframework-simplejwt.
-Tokens obtained on login, included in Authorization header: `Bearer <token>`.
+  - **Default (API)**: JWT (JSON Web Tokens) using Django REST Framework's JWT addon or djangorestframework-simplejwt.
+Tokens are obtained on login and included in the Authorization header as `Bearer <token>`.
+  - **Optional (Web Only)**: Django session authentication can be enabled for server-rendered views or web users.
+Session-based authentication should only be used for web access and not for stateless API consumption.
 - **Implementation Details**:
   - Public endpoints (e.g., GET /api/courses/) allow anonymous access for visible courses.
   - Protected endpoints use DRF permissions: IsAuthenticated for general access, IsInstructor (custom permission checking is_instructor and ownership) for course/lesson management.